adellanno/CV/README.md

 Anthony Dell'Anno
 =================
-Junior web developer with a passion for creating and building new stuff.
+Junior web developer with a passion for creating and building new things.
 Self-taught to code at first, I recently graduated from Makers Academy.
-I am now seeking full-time employment as a junior developer where continued learning is supported and encouraged.
+I am now seeking full-time employment as a junior developer in a company where continued learning is supported and encouraged.

 Code Examples
 -------------